gigaai/docs/standalone/api.md

 > It's time to teach your bot now.
 In this section, you'll learn how to teach her with powerful Giga API.

 <a name="start-point"></a>
-## Start Point
+## Getting Started
-In the [Setup Messenger](/docs/standalone/setup-messenger) section, you see that when we say `hi`, bot says `Hi [first_name]!`, how can she do it?
+In the [Setup Messenger](/docs/standalone/setup-messenger) section, you see that when we say `hi`, bot says `Hi [first_name]!`, how can bot do it?

-Start opening `/giga-messenger-bot/public/index.php`, you'll see this row:
+Start opening `/giga-messenger-bot/public/seeder.php`, you'll see this line:

 ```
 $bot->answer('hi', 'Hi [first_name]!');
 ```

-Now, try to change both parameter and experience it yourself.
+Now, try to change both parameter, go to `https://domain.com/giga-messenger-bot/public/seeder.php` again and experience it yourself.

+> Each time you make a change.
+You should make a request to your `seeder.php` to invoke `$bot->answer()` method.
+Of course, you can rename that file if you want.
+Please don't use `$bot->answer()` in `index.php` cause it will make an infinite loop.

 <a name="sending-message"></a>
 ## Sending Message

-In the previous step, you've knew that in order to sending a message, we'll use `$bot->answer();` method.
+In the previous step, you've knew that in order to response a message, we'll have to create a node by using `$bot->answer()` method.

 Another example:
 ```